Act to promote biodiversity

 Low carbon label reforestation project

-SILAB chose to co-finance a reforestation project, in the Corrèze Department (near to its site), that is in the framework of sustainable forest management in partnership with the CNPF (National center for forest owners).
+SILAB chose to co-finance two reforestation projects, in the Corrèze Department (near to its site), that is in the framework of sustainable forest management in partnership with the CNPF (National center for forest owners).

 Discover this project in video